vytautastv/tech501-week1/Linux notes/Linux-processes/README.md

 | `sudo apt install <package>` | Install a package. |
 | `sudo apt remove <package>` | Remove a package. |
 | `sudo apt search <keyword>` | Search for a package. |

+Parent and Child Processes
+	•	Parent Process: The process that spawns or creates another process.
+	•	Child Process: A process created by a parent process.

+Killing a Parent Process:
+  kill -9 <parent_PID>

+Killing a Child Process:
+  kill -9 <child_PID>

+What is a Zombie Process?
+A zombie process is a process that has completed execution but remains in the process table because its parent has not read its exit status using the wait() system call.

+ps aux | grep 'Z' - identify zombie processes

+ps -o ppid,pid,stat,cmd | grep 'Z' - find parent to zombie

+kill -9 <parent_PID> - kill parent of zombie